SoftEng701-Group5/assignment1/CONTRIBUTING.md

 ### Dark and Light Mode

-The default colour scheme for the application is dark mode, and as such all components should have their default stylign consistent with dark mode.
-However, the application also has support for light mode, and your component/extensions must also have support for light mode.
+The application will use the user's system theme as it's colour scheme, but default to dark theme if none is provided.
+As such all components should have their default styling consistent with dark mode but must also support light mode.
 The following steps will add light mode support for your component:

 1. Import `DarkModeContext` from `services/theme-context.js` into your component file
 2. Extract `{ isDarkMode }` from `DarkModeContext`